 This is an issue very close to my heart as someone who had a sibling with special needs and as someone with several friends who have children with special needs.

-Make Memories at Kings Island
+You Can Make Memories at Kings Island Together

 I have greater empathy for special needs siblings and the challenges parents face because of my brother with special needs.

-Many of these resources make it possible for the WHOLE family to have a great experience at Kings Island.
+Many of these resources can make it possible for the WHOLE family to have a great experience at Kings Island.

 Micah’s first ride of the day and very first ride at Kings Island was the Woodstock Glider.

-As he waited in the line, we observed how quickly his energy level changed due to the heat.
+As he waited in line, we observed how quickly his energy level changed due to the heat.

 Some children like Micah with Down Syndrome have issues regulating body temperature which can cause them to overheat very quickly.

-The Important Question You Need to Ask
+The Important Question You Need to Ask When Visiting Kings Island With a Guest With Special Needs

-One of the biggest things that we learned during our visit is that it’s really important to ask the following question at Guest Services when visiting Kings Island with a guest with special needs.
+It’s important to ask the following question at Guest Services when visiting Kings Island with a guest with special needs.

 “What resources do you have available?”